chardman1/Artificial-Dining/README.md

 # Artificial-Dining

-## Artificial Dining is a restaurant program wherein users have several options to choose from.
+### Artificial Dining is a restaurant program wherein users have several options to choose from.

-The program greets then prompts users to select from a list of options like:
+On initial run, the program greets then prompts users to select from a list of options like:

 1. Make a reservation
 2. Get a table